Luciana Fuster

 Luciana Fuster Guzmán (born January 14, 1999) is a Peruvian beauty pageant titleholder who was crowned Miss Grand Peru 2023 and later won the international title of Miss Grand International 2023.
 Previously, Fuster won the title of Miss Teen Model Peru 2015 and the Miss Teen Pageant International 2016.

 Fuster became known for her television popularity after participating in the television reality shows, Combate, on the ATV channel and Esto es guerra on América Televisión, as well as becoming the host of the radio program Onda expansiva on the radio station Onda Cero from 2022 to 2023.

 In 2021, Comscore included Fuster in the list of internet celebrities with the most interaction in Latin America during 2020.

 Early life and education

 Fuster was born in Callao, on January 14, 1999, into a middle-class family.
-She studied primary and secondary school at the Admiral Guise Naval Lyceum School, located in the district of San Borja, and obtained the bachelor degree in mass communication from the University of San Martín de Porres.
-Since she was a teenager, she dedicated herself to becoming a volleyball, and basketball player in the local championships of her category, with minor participation on the courts.
+She studied primary and secondary school at the Admiral Guise Naval Lyceum School, located in the district of San Borja, and obtained a bachelor's degree in mass communication from the University of San Martín de Porres.
+Since she was a teenager, she dedicated herself to becoming a volleyball and basketball player in the local championships of her category, with minor participation on the courts.